 Funny radio commercials: Beloved.
 Effective.
 Memorable.

-Funny radio commercials will make your audience fall in love with your brand.
+Funny radio adverts will make your audience fall in love with your brand.
 Well-written and well-produced comedy spots get heard, get remembered and get results.
 They also improve the overall radio listening experience.

-If you’re in the advertising, promo or radio biz, we hope these spots serve as helpful radio copywriting, acting and production examples.
+If you’re in the advertising, TV promotion or radio biz, we hope these spots and scripts serve as helpful radio copywriting, voice acting and production examples.
 If you just love funny audio, we get that, too.